 Is it safe to visit?

 Currently there are some restrictions in place, and as the situation evolves you can expect more changes.
 If you are staying in one of our properties at the moment on an 'over-winter' stay please get in touch with us.
 If you are on holiday and you are a UK national you will have to quarantine on return.
 Please contact us if you have any concerns.
 You can find a list of local consular offices here.

 Do I have to wear a mask?

 In Spain it is now LAW to wear a face mask/face covering when in an enclosed space, such as a shop or when using public transport.
-In addition if you are outside you must also now wear a mask.
+You must also wear a mask outside if you are unable to social distance.
 Please do remember that in Spain these rules are compulsory and are backed up by fines.